Az élet királya: Release

 Az élet királya was previewed at the Uránia in Budapest on October 23, 1917.
 It was officially released on January 21, 1918, at Budapest's Corso Theater.
 The film was described as an "almost unprecedented success" in local Budapest press.

 In some ads, the film was referred to as simple Élet királya.
 The film was released in Germany as Die Spur seiner Sünden.
 Outside of Hungary it was also known as Dorian Gray Arckepe.
 As of 2022, as with nearly all of Lugosi's Hungarian film productions, no copy of the film is known to exist.

 Reception

 In the Hungarian newspaper Pesti Napló, a critic declared the film "a great psychological drama" and declared it an interesting comparison with the German film Das Bildnis des Dorian Gray by Richard Oswald.
 Other reviews praised the work of Bela Lugosi, who performed in the film under the name Arisztid Olt.
-A critic in Mozihét Kino-Woche stated Lugis played Lord Watton "with an artfulness of the highest quality" while another called his acting "most noble."
+A critic in Mozihét Kino-Woche stated Lugosi played Lord Watton "with an artfulness of the highest quality" while another called his acting "most noble."